Wanker: Differences in perceived levels of offensiveness

 In December 2000, the Advertising Standards Authority published research on attitudes of the British public to pejoratives.
 It ranked wanker as the fourth most severe pejorative in English.
 The BBC describes it as "moderately offensive" and "almost certain" to generate complaints if used before the watershed.

 In Australia, it is considered mildly offensive but is widely accepted and used in the media.

 Mary Cresswell, an American etymologist, describes "wanker" as "somewhat more offensive in British use than Americans typically realize".
-The word was used twice to comic effect in the Simpsons episode "Trash of the Titans", which caused no offense to American audiences, but prompted complaints on occasions when the episode was broadcast unedited in the United Kingdom.
+The word was used twice to comic effect in The Simpsons episode "Trash of the Titans", which caused no offence to American audiences, but prompted complaints on occasions when the episode was broadcast unedited in the United Kingdom.

 In popular culture

 "The Winker's Song (Misprint)" by Ivor Biggun is one of many songs about masturbation.
 It describes the singer: "I'm a wanker, I'm a wanker.
 And it does me good like it bloody well should", and it reached number 22 in the 1978 UK charts.
 It was banned by BBC Radio 1 and every national radio and television service.

 Phil Collins used the word in his 1984 cameo appearance on Miami Vice and has sometimes been credited with introducing the word to America.

 In the film This Is Spinal Tap, David St. Hubbins and Nigel Tufnel both use the word out of earshot to describe fellow rock star Duke Fame after a chance encounter.

 On the American television show Married... with Children, Peggy Bundy's maiden name is Wanker and her family is from the fictional Wanker County.

 On the British television quiz show Countdown, contestants have to form the longest word possible from nine randomly selected letters.
 On one occasion, the letters permitted the spelling of "wanker" (or "wankers") and both contestants replied with the word, leading one to quip "we've got a pair of wankers".
 The sequence was edited out of the show (as is common with risqué words), but has been shown as an outtake on other shows.
 However, on a later occasion, "wanker" was offered, and this instance was left in and broadcast unedited.

 During the New Zealand national cricket team's tours of Australia in the mid-1980s, Australian crowds extensively chanted "Hadlee's a wanker" while New Zealand fast bowler Richard Hadlee was bowling, supported by hand-written banners.
 The reference even continued after Hadlee had retired, including a "Hadlee's a wanker" banner appearing at an Australia v Croatia soccer game during the 2006 World Cup finals.

 The comedy show Mork & Mindy featured a character named Mr. Wanker who was Mindy's landlord.
 This was broadcast on American TV and later British TV.